scottwb/octopress/source/projects/post-on-the-wall/index.markdown

 Post On The Wall&trade; was a desktop web app and native iOS app that provided "virtual walls" at geographic locations, enabling users within a close range to upload pictures, sketches, and other content from their mobile devices, that were projected to a big screen with a real-time, animated view of the wall as it's content unfolded.

 Unlike most social or photo-sharing apps, privacy in Post On The Wall was enforced by GPS location.
-In order to post a picture on a wall, you had to _be there_, and only people who were there, could see the content unless it was otherwise shared on social networks.
+In order to post a picture on a wall, you had to _be there_, and only people who were there could see the content unless it was otherwise shared on social networks.
 The map features allowed event-goers to find walls nearby and in the future, in order to discover events, see publicized photos, and register to attend.

 {% img center /projects/post-on-the-wall/map.png 'Find a Wall' 'Find a Wall' %}

 Our primary market focus was on event planners, wedding coordinators, and a variety of charity fundraising galas.
 The goal was to let event coordinators create these virtual photo walls where only their attendees were allowed to submit content.
-The event coordinator could sign up and create their own walls, choose from a variety of themes, and eventually charge a fee to allow posting to a live wall - a feature that was heavily requested high-profile events - or even ordering high-resolution prints.
+The event coordinator could sign up and create their own walls, choose from a variety of themes, and eventually charge a fee to allow posting to a live wall - a feature that was heavily requested at high-profile events - or even ordering high-resolution prints.

 {% img center /projects/post-on-the-wall/create.png 'Create a Wall' 'Create a Wall' %}